sagemath/sage-archive-2023-02-01/src/doc/en/constructions/calculus.rst

     sage: maxima(f).powerseries(x,0)._sage_()
     sum(2^(2*i4 - 1)*(-1)^i4*x^(2*i4)*bern(2*i4)/(i4*factorial(2*i4)), i4, 1, +Infinity)

-Or you can use one the formal power series rings for fast computation.
+Or you can use the formal power series rings for fast computation.
 These are missing symbolic functions, on the other hand::

     sage: R.<w> = QQ[[]]